toxicity1985/atoum-documentation/source/en/mocking_systems/constant.inc.rst

            ->variable($this->testedInstance->hello())->isEqualTo(PHP_VERSION_ID)
    ;

 Warning, due to the nature of constant in PHP, following the :ref:`engine<@engine>` you can meet some issue.
+Here is an example:

 .. code-block:: php